mj-28/Student-Satisfaction-Prediction-ML/README.md

 ---
 ## Repository Structure
-###Data Folder
+### Data Folder
-=> The data folder includes the specific datasets used to run the code, the feature have been manually selected and each characteristic has been made into an individual file each
+- The data folder includes the specific datasets used to run the code, the feature have been manually selected and each characteristic has been made into an individual file each

-###Library/Modules required to run the code
+### Library/Modules required to run the code
-=>In order to run the code a few libraries and modules are required
+- In order to run the code a few libraries and modules are required

-==>matplotlib
-==>pandas
-==>scikit learn (sklearn)
-==>numpy
-==>flask
-==>seaborn
-==>tensorflow
+- matplotlib
+- pandas
+- scikit-learn
+- numpy
+- flask
+- seaborn
+- tensorflow

 ### Data Exploration
-=> The data explorartion python file is the data exploration before building the models => The 'description.txt' file is the file made when this code is run, it gives the information of the data exploration
+- The data explorartion python file is the data exploration before building the models
+- The 'description.txt' file is the file made when this code is run, it gives the information of the data exploration

-###Machine Learning Models
+### Machine Learning Models
-=>All the models are ran in python.
+- All the models are ran in python.
-=>They have mostly the same skeleton code adapted to that model.
+- They have mostly the same skeleton code adapted to that model.
-=>You can run them in VSCode python terminal, make sure the terminal's destination is the folder they are in.
+- You can run them in VSCode python terminal, make sure the terminal's destination is the folder they are in.

-###Running the interface
+### Running the interface
-=>To run the interface it must be run locally
+- To run the interface it must be run locally
-=>Open 'app.py' and run it in the python terminal, it may take 10 to 20 minutes =>Click on the local http to run it in a browser
+- Open 'app.py' and run it in the python terminal, it may take 10 to 20 minutes
+- Click on the local http to run it in a browser
-=>You may need to wait for the webpage to load again =>The slow running of the interface is due to the fact it has to train multiple ML algorithms =>Once loaded READ THE WARNING, then you may interact with the webpage however you wish
+- You may need to wait for the webpage to load again
+- The slow running of the interface is due to the fact it has to train multiple ML algorithms
+- Once loaded READ THE WARNING, then you may interact with the webpage however you wish

-###Static Folder
+### Static Folder
-=>The static folder includes the javascript and the css for the website => Flask in python (app.py) was used to run the backend and javascript the front end
+- The static folder includes the javascript and the css for the website
+- Flask in python (app.py) was used to run the backend and javascript the front end

-###Templates folder
+### Templates folder
-=> Has the index.html file for the website
+- Has the index.html file for the website

-###Model Results:
+### Model Results:
-=> The model result excel file contains all the tables used to analyse/avg the data.
+- The model result excel file contains all the tables used to analyse/avg the data.

-##References
+## References
-=>References specific to code can be found at the bottom of that coding file.
+- References specific to code can be found at the bottom of that coding file.
-=>Some of the references bellow are for the plots, they were used with all ML algorithms so to avoid having them in each file they are put in general here.
+- Some of the references bellow are for the plots, they were used with all ML algorithms so to avoid having them in each file they are put in general here.

 [1] Office for Students, “Download the NSS data - Office for Students,” www.officeforstudents.org.uk, Aug.
 10, 2023.
 Available: https://www.officeforstudents.org.uk/data-and-analysis/national-student-survey-data/download-the-nss-data/